Strategies for Addressing Recurrent Pregnancy Loss

 Mili Thakur, MD, FACOG, FACMG

 Dr. Thakur is a non-CME speaker for Natera, Juniper Genomics, and PGT Labs.
-These relationships have been mitigated.
+This relationship has been mitigated.

 Learning Objectives